brain mapping: functional MRI and DTI

 Figure 3.
 A 3D reconstruction from fMRI and DTI images shows the vision and hand movement areas that lie close to the brain tumor (green area).

-What does a MR spectroscopy show?
+What does a Functional MRI show?

 Functional MRI gives detailed pictures of brain activity.
 It is used to determine precisely which part of the brain is handling critical functions such as thought, speech, vision, movement and sensation.
 It can also show the effects of stroke, trauma or Alzheimer's on brain function.